-The Legal Services Society (LSS) is governed by a nine-member board of directors.
+Legal Aid BC is governed by a nine-member board of directors.
 The board is governed by policies and bylaws that reflect established best practices.
-Under its bylaws, the board's role is to "ensure the effective governance of the society through setting direction, monitoring performance, and hiring and supporting the executive director."
+Under its bylaws, the board's role is to "ensure the effective governance of the organization through setting direction, monitoring performance, and hiring and supporting the executive director."

 Of our nine board members:

 - five are appointed by the Lieutenant-Governor in Council on the recommendation of the Attorney General, and

 - four are appointed by the Law Society of BC after consultation with the executive of the BC Branch of the Canadian Bar Association.

 The Legal Services Society Act outlines the need for the board as a whole to have a range of knowledge, skills, and experience in such areas as:

 - business management and the financial affairs of public and private sector organizations;

 - law and the operation of courts, tribunals, and alternative dispute resolution processes;

 - the social and economic circumstances associated with the special legal needs of people with low incomes.

 The board establishes three committees to help it carry out its responsibilities: